anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: You give before you get.
+Quote: Good luck is another name for tenacity of purpose.

-By: Napoleon Hill
+By: Ralph Waldo Emerson